0xAX/linux-insides/Initialization/linux-initialization-3.md

 	return;
 ```

-we exit from the `reserve_ebda_region` function if paravirtualization is enabled because if it enabeled the extended bios data are is absent.
+we exit from the `reserve_ebda_region` function if paravirtualization is enabled because if it enabled the extended bios data area is absent.
 In the next step we need to get the end of the low memory:

 ```C
 lowmem = *(unsigned short *)__va(BIOS_LOWMEM_KILOBYTES);